| Safe Haskell | None |

 data Recipe (m :: Type -> Type) bean Source #

-Instructions for how to build a value of type bean
+Instructions for how to build a value of type bean while possibly

-performing actions in the monad m
+performing actions in the monad m.

-Because the instructions aren't really run until the Cauldron
+Because the instructions aren't really run until the Cauldron is cooked,

-they can be modified with functions like adjust
+they can be modified with functions like adjust, in order to change the

-, or add or remove decorators.
+base bean Constructor, or add or remove decorators.

-Recipe | |
+| Recipe | |

 class ToRecipe (recipelike :: (Type -> Type) -> Type -> Type) Source #

-Convenience typeclass that allows passing either Recipe
+Convenience typeclass that allows passing either Recipes or Constructors

-to the insert
+to the insert and recipe functions.

 toRecipe